nyu-mll/SQuALITY/README.md

 There are currently two versions of the dataset:
 * `v1` consists of 100 (split 39/25/36 between train/dev/test) stories and was the version of the dataset used in the initial version of the paper.
 * `v1.1` consists of 127 (split 50/25/52) stories and is a superset of `v1`.
 It maintains the same split assignments for stories that appear in both versions of the dataset.
+* `v1.2` fixes some bugs in the data, specifically lingering HTML tags, odd formatting due to those tags, missing Gutenberg license field, and excessive newlines.
+This version also adds data splits that use the raw HTML for the stories, rather than the cleaned story text.

 Each data file (`{train/dev/test}.jsonl`) is formatted as a JSON lines file.
 Each row in the data file is a JSON dictionary with the following fields: